fisadev/zombsole/README.rst

     }

 And as you can see, the result of ``next_step`` must be a tuple.
-This tuple has two parts: the first one is the action to do, and the second one is the "target" for the actions.
+This tuple has two parts: the first one is the action to do, and the second one is the "target" for the action.
 Actions can be:

 * ``attack``: attack with your weapon, the target must be a ``Thing`` (yourself, another